RuiaRui/project-dataoverflow/index.md

 ### How do Western speakers feel about the topics presented in the Western press

+When we look at the various topics we saw the general trend that a lot of news seems to focus on the negative things that are associated in China.
+As an example one may take the Hong Kong protests which in itself could be interpreted as a negative event related to China.
+However, is it also the case that the quotations about these topics carry a negative connotation towards China?
+In this section we will explore the opinion of Western speakers regarding the main topics presented in the previous section.

 ### How do different groups of people feel about China